-During testing, EUENGINE3-1, EUENGINE3-3, and EUENGINE3-4 operated at horsepower and torque conditions within plus or minus $(\pm)$ 10 percent of 100 percent peak (or the highest achievable) load, as specified in 40 CFR 60.4244(a).
-The results of the emissions testing are summarized in Table E-1 on the following page.
+During testing, EUENGINE3-1, EUENGINE3-2, and EUENGINE3-3 operated at horsepower and torque conditions within plus or minus (\pm) 10 percent of 100 percent peak (or the highest achievable) load, as specified in 40 CFR 60.4244(a).
+The results of the emissions testing are summarized in Table E-1.